 Audit Materiality In 2020-21 Reporting Season

-Auditors must be reminded on what factors to take into consideration when defining audit materiality.
+Audit firms in UAE must be reminded of what factors to take into consideration when defining audit materiality.
 More importantly, how these factors may prove to be more relevant due to the effects of the pandemic.

 The global pandemic has had a lasting impact on the business world that shall change the way many businesses have been operating so far.
 Auditors shall have to keep the implications of these changes in mind as they determine materiality.
 While this may be challenging to do, judgments regarding materiality will have to be recognized.